Schizophrenia and Work: Holding Down a Job

 When you start work at a new place you will be asked a lot of questions about yourself by your new colleagues.
 They are not prying: this is perfectly natural: they are simply being curious.
 In particular you will be asked where you have been working and what you have been doing and if you have been a long time out of the workplace this may be a difficult question to answer.
 You might like to tell them about voluntary work you have been doing, or any courses that you have been studying.
 It is vital to anticipate these sorts of questions and to have answers prepared.
 If you appear evasive or unwilling to tell people about what you have been doing they may become very suspicious.

 However, you should be wary about telling people about your illness until you have had a chance to get to know them.
-(See our advice sheet about disclosure for more advice on telling people about your schizophrenia).
+(See our information sheet about disclosure for more information on telling people about your schizophrenia).

 Before starting your new job it is a good idea to call the manager you will be working with and find out what the dress code for the workplace is.
 Different workplaces have different dress codes.
 For instance if you are working in a shop they may well ask you to wear a suit or smart casual clothes whereas if you are working in a factory they may ask that you have overalls.

 Some workplaces have very specific requirements for instance construction sites will require you to have steel toe capped boots, a high visibility vest and a hard hat.
 If you need this sort of protective clothing check whether your new employer will be providing it or if you need to provide it yourself.

 It is a good idea to make this call at several weeks before you start work as it may take you a while to get any new clothes you need.
 See our information sheet on sources of help for job-searching if you need financial help with this aspect.